Sport in Luxembourg: Athletics

 There are many athletics clubs in Luxembourg representing most of the country's main towns.
 The largest club is CAL Spora Luxembourg, with a membership of 400 members.
 At an organisational level, the same clubs are often affiliated to both the Luxembourg Athletics Federation (FLA) and the Luxembourg Triathlon Federation, the governing bodies for athletics and triathlon, respectively.

 Luxembourg's sole Olympic gold medalist was an athlete.
 Josy Barthel won the men's 1500 metres at the 1952 Summer Olympics in Helsinki.
-Another Luxembourgish athlete, Michel Théato, won the marathon at the 1900 Summer Olympics in Paris, but, as his nationality was only proven to be Luxembourgish after his death, his medal is credited to France, where he lived, instead.
+Another Luxembourgish athlete, Michel Théato, won the marathon at the 1900 Summer Olympics in Paris, but, as his nationality was only proven to be Luxembourgish after his death, his medal is credited to France, where he lived.

 More recently, David Fiegen became the first Luxembourgish athlete to win a medal at the European Athletics Championships when he took the silver in the 800 metres in the 2006 Championships in Gothenburg, the country's first international championship medal in athletics since Barthel's Olympic win.
 In 2025 Patrizia van der Weken took bronze medals in the 60 metres in the European and World Indoor Championships, the latter being the first world championship athletics medal won by Luxembourg.

 One of the world's foremost cross-country running competitions takes place in Diekirch, the IAAF permit meeting Eurocross.